danniyeres/bank-system/README.md

 ## Prerequisites

-- Java 11 or higher
+- Java 17 or higher
-- Maven 3.6 or higher
 - Docker and Docker Compose

 ## Getting Started